Hendy/umbraco-look/README.md

 public class IndexingContext
 {
 	/// <summary>
-	/// The name of the Examine indexer into which this item is being indexed
+	/// The name of the indexer into which this item is being indexed.
 	/// </summary>
 	public string IndexerName { get; }

 	/// <summary>
-	/// The Content, Media, Member or Detached item being indexed (always has a value)
+	/// The Content, Media, Member or Detached item being indexed (always has a value).
 	/// </summary>
 	public IPublishedContent Item { get; }

 	/// <summary>
-	/// When the item being indexed is 'detached', this is the IPublishedContent of the 'known' Content, Media or Member.
+	/// When the item being indexed is 'detached', this is the hosting Content, Media or Member.
 	/// (this value will null when the item being indexed is not detached)
 	/// </summary>
 	public IPublishedContent HostItem { get; }